aws-samples/aws-gamelift-and-serverless-backend-sample/README_UnityClientServer.md

         * Switch the platform to Dedicated Server and select Linux
         * Build to the *LinuxServerBuild* folder with the **exact** name *GameLiftExampleServer*
     * Run the script (`cd FleetDeployment && sh deployBuildAndUpdateGameLiftResources.sh && cd ..`)
-    * This will take some time as the fleet instance AMI will be built and all the GameLift resources deployed
-    * You should see all the resources created in the GameLift console (Fleet, Alias, Build, Queue, Matchmaking Rule Set and Matchmaking Configuration) as well as in CloudFormation
+    * This will take some time as the fleet instance AMI will be built and all the GameLift resources deployed.
+You should see all the resources created in the GameLift console (Fleet, Alias, Build, Queue, Matchmaking Rule Set and Matchmaking Configuration) as well as in CloudFormation
-3. **Build and run two clients**
-    * **Unity 2021 only:**
-        * Select *"File -> Build Settings"*
-        * Switch the platform to Windows, Mac, Linux
-    * In Unity select "GameLift -> SetAsClientBuild" from the menu.
-This will set the scripting define symbols to CLIENT configuration.
-You will need to wait some time for the scripts to recompile before the next step.
-    * In Unity select "GameLift -> BuildMacOSClient" or ""GameLift -> BuildWindowsClient" based on your platform to build the client.
-    * Create a folder in your preferred location and select "Choose" to build.
-    * Open the scene "GameWorld" in the folder Scenes/
-    * You can run two clients by running one in the Unity Editor and one with the created build.
-This way the clients will get different Cognito identities for matchmaking to work.
-    * The matchmaking rule set will allow one client in and uses automatic backfilling for other clients after that up to a maximum of 5.
-It will also consider the latency of the clients against the two different regions.

 # Deployment with PowerShell Scripts